rutwikroutu/liars-poker/README.md

 # 🃏 Liar's Poker - Real-Time Multiplayer Game

+> **Inspired by Michael Lewis' legendary book _Liar's Poker_.
+Huge kudos to Michael Lewis for popularizing this iconic game of bluff and probability!**

 > A modern, web-based implementation of the classic bluffing game Liar's Poker, built with React and Firebase for real-time multiplayer gameplay.

 ![Liar's Poker Banner](https://i.ibb.co/wZgBKKfK/Screenshot-2025-07-20-at-12-03-00-PM.png)